 The Our Lady of La Vang Shrine at the world-famous Christ Cathedral campus in Garden Grove serves as a testament to the remarkable journey of the Vietnamese-American people — from war and persecution to a new reality where faith and community are vibrant and ascendant.
-The centerpiece of the shrine is a statue of the Virgin Mary as she is believed to have appeared before a group of persecuted Vietnamese Catholics in 1798.
+The centerpiece of the shrine, which first opened in a blessing ceremony in July 2021, is a statue of the Virgin Mary as she is believed to have appeared before a group of persecuted Vietnamese Catholics in 1798.
 During that historic Marian apparition, which took place in a remote rainforest region in Vietnam, the Blessed Mother offered the desperate parishioners hope and guidance.
 In the centuries since, Our Lady of La Vang, as the apparition has since been named, has represented hope, faith and promise to Vietnamese Catholics around the world.

 Standing on a cloud, Mary is depicted wearing a traditional Vietnamese áo dài dress and khăn đống hat.
 She has a Eurasian face and holds the Baby Jesus.
 Behind her are three supporting poles that hold up the canopy-like structure, which itself symbolizes the rainforest setting of the 1798 Marian apparition.
 The poles resemble the three banyan trees that were behind the Virgin Mary during the apparition.

 The shrine also contains donor names and the names of 117 Catholics who were martyred for their religious beliefs in Vietnam.
 The names detail how and when each person died.
 Aaron Torrence of Culver City-based Torrence Architects is the project’s architect of record, and Trần Quốc Trung of GlobalSolutions Development is the design architect.